rl-language/rlc/docs/rationale.md

 If you want to jump directly into the code, try it out [here](no_link_yet) instead.

-### The Complexity of writing simulations.
+### The Complexity of writing games and rule heavy simulations.

+Most games and many simulations have a very programmatic nature, yet they rarely are implemented in a way that resemble their procedural essence.
 Consider the game Tic Tac Toe, Wikipedia specifies the rules of the game as the following:
 > Tic-tac-toe [...] is a paper-and-pencil game for two players who take turns marking the spaces in a three-by-three grid with X or O. The player who succeeds in placing three of their marks in a horizontal, vertical, or diagonal row is the winner.

 How would you implement it in your favorite language?